threerings/narya/src/as/com/threerings/README.txt

   // o is now undefined, because we accessed array element "1.5".
   // I think arrays are just hashes, so probably you could store
   // values at element 1.5 if you desired...

+- Similarly, methods in String take Number arguments (wha?) when for character index positions.
+Totally nonsensical.

+- Hey!
+Array has two constructors!
+How can I do that?